Safety leadership team ('SLT')

 The Company is controlled through the board of directors, which consists of the chairman, four other non-executive directors and four executive directors.
-Four of these directors have been directors of the Company for less than four years.
-The membership of the board is stated here.
+Four of these directors have been directors of the Company for less than five years.
+The membership of the board is stated in our board of directors.

 Role of the chairman, chief executive officer and senior independent director

 The board has agreed a clear division of responsibility between the chairman and chief executive officer and their roles and responsibilities are clearly established and set out in writing.

 The chairman, John Dodds, is mainly responsible for managing the business of the board, evaluating its performance and setting the agenda for board meetings to ensure that adequate time is allocated to the discussion of all agenda items, facilitating the effective contribution of all directors.
 The chairman acts as an ambassador for the Company and provides effective communication between the board and its shareholders.

 As the senior executive of the Company, Alan Dunsmore is responsible to the chairman and the board for directing and prioritising the profitable operation and development of the Group.
 The chief executive officer is responsible for the day-to-day management of the operational activities of the Group, assessing and implementing strategy and implementing the board's decisions.